fabricjs/fabric.js/.github/PULL_REQUEST_TEMPLATE.md

         Adding tests that verify your fix and safeguard it from unwanted loss and changes is a MUST.

-        PRing is not always simple, don't hesitate to ask for help (beware of 'em gotchas 😓).
+        Pull Requests are not always simple.
+Don't hesitate to ask for help (beware of [gotchas](http://fabricjs.com/fabric-gotchas) 😓).
         We appreciate your effort and would like the process to be productive and enjoyable.
         A strong community means a strong and better product for everyone.
 -->